Five things every Muslim parent needs to do

 2. Pray for your children

-3. Teach Islamic etiquettes
+3. Teach Islamic etiquette

 Beyond the basic teachings of Islam, it is imperative for us to teach our children how to live Islam.
 This includes the manners, morals and character we instil within them such as kindness, respect, humility, tolerance, gratitude and patience.
-It is our duty to ensure that we raise children that will grow up to be positive, contributing members of society.
+It is our duty to ensure that we raise children who will grow up to be positive, contributing members of society.
 It is important to remember that this tarbiyyah (nurturing) towards Islamic etiquettes is an ongoing process.
 We must keep striving on a regular basis to impart these values by establishing weekly study sessions expounding the virtues of good actions in our homes on a regular basis.